 Have you ever noticed your toddler blinking excessively?
-While some reasons for rapid blinking are harmless, others may require the intervention of your child's eye doctor.
+While some reasons for rapid blinking are harmless, others may require the intervention of your child's optometrist.

-Whether excessive blinking is a natural reflex, a way of communicating, or a sign of an eye problem, it's always important to pay attention to your child's behavior and seek the advice of your Disera Optical eye doctor if you're concerned.
+Whether excessive blinking is a natural reflex, a way of communicating, or a sign of an eye problem, it's always important to pay attention to your child's behaviour and seek the advice of your Disera Optical optometrist if you're concerned.

 Why Do We Blink?

 Blinking is a natural reflex that helps to keep our eyes moist and comfortable.
 When we blink, we spread a thin layer of tears over the surface of our eyes, which helps to lubricate and protect them from dust and other irritants.
 This is especially important for toddlers, who are still developing their visual system and may be more prone to dry, irritated eyes.

 Children often rely on nonverbal cues, such as facial expressions and body language, to convey their thoughts and feelings.
 Blinking is no exception.